 Over the past few decades pregnancy has become a nine-month obstacle race in which women are faced with making decisions about an increasing number of tests and procedures.
 Screening for gestational diabetes is one of them.

-This pamphlet provides you with evidence-based information about gestational diabetes (GDM).
-Information in the pamphlet covers:
+Our resource provides you with evidence-based information about gestational diabetes (GDM).
+Information covered:

 - The process of screening for GDM